aravindhnivas/ChemXploreML-docs/load-file/index.md

 ## Analysis Results

-After loading, the application provides comprehensive analysis of your molecular data:
+After loading, the application provides comprehensive analysis tools for your molecular data:

 ### Overview